As coronavirus spooks global markets, China shares trim losses, yuan strengthens

 Some analysts expect another cut to China's benchmark lending rate (LPR) next Friday, following various easing measures taken since late January.

 Chinese 10-year government bond futures lost their early composure and gave into selling pressure as market ructions spooked traders.
-The most-traded contract, for June delivery CFTM0 was last down 0.48% at 101.005.
+The most-traded contract, for June delivery CFTM0closed down 0.48%.

 "There are huge doubts about the ability of Europe and the U.S. to control the outbreak, and a flight to liquidity has dragged all assets lower," said a senior trader at a brokerage in Shanghai.

-(Additional reporting by Noah Sin, Samuel Shen and Luoyan Liu; Editing by Kenneth Maxwell)
+(Additional reporting by Noah Sin in Hong Kong, Samuel Shen and Luoyan Liu in Shanghai; Editing by Kenneth Maxwell and Christian Schmollinger)

 ((luoyan.liu@thomsonreuters.com; Reuters Messaging: luoyan.liu.thomsonreuters.com@reuters.net))